 • College Visits: The junior/senior student must bring a signed note from the college representative they meet with, showing that they were on campus the day of the absence.
 Students must have prior approval from the High School Principal.
 College visit forms may be found on the school website or through the high school office.
-Juniors and Seniors will be allowed three (3) excused college days each school year.
+Juniors and Seniors will be allowed three (3) college visit days each school year, which will be marked as an excused absence.